Dialleo Burks

 Burks has played for the Philadelphia Eagles, Carolina Panthers, and Oakland Raiders of the National Football League (NFL), the Rhein Fire of NFL Europe, the Orlando Rage of the XFL, the Georgia Force, Grand Rapids Rampage, and the Dallas Desperados of the Arena Football League (AFL).

-High school career
+Early life

 Burks attended LaGrange High School.
 While there he was a wide receiver, and teammate of future NFL cornerback Walt Harris.
 Burks help LaGrange earn the #1 ranking in America by USA Today in 1991.

 College career

 Burks finished his collegiate career with 94 receptions for 1,430 yards (15.2 avg.) and 12 touchdowns.
 As a junior, he led the team with 599 receiving yards and six touchdowns.
 He was also a member of the schools track team, competing in the high jump.
-As a senior, he helped Eastern Kentucky to a 9-3 regular season record and a spot in the NCAA Division I-AA playoffs.
+As a senior, he helped Eastern Kentucky to a 9–3 regular season record and a spot in the NCAA Division I-AA playoffs.